maxrt101/labs/README.md

   - Clone/Download lab5 branch
   - Go into repo folder
   - Type `./main.py LOGFILE` or `python3 main.py LOGFILE` (replace LOGFILE with actual file name)
+  - To run as specified in task, type `./main.py LOGFILE -m POST` (other parameters' default values are as in task)